 Causal Clusters (VM Based)

-Neo4j Enterprise is registered in Google’s Cloud Launcher, and users can launch a causal cluster in minutes.
+Neo4j Enterprise is registered in GCP Marketplace, and users can launch a causal cluster in minutes.

-For a walkthrough on how to use the Google Cloud Launcher, please consult the guide to deploying Neo4j Causal Clusters on GCP.
+For a walkthrough on how to use the GCP Marketplace, please consult the guide to deploying Neo4j Causal Clusters on GCP.

 Google Kubernetes Marketplace (Docker Container Based)

 Neo4j Enterprise is available on Kubernetes Marketplace, so users may quickly launch Neo4j clusters into Google Kubernetes Engine (GKE) clusters.

 For a walk-through on how to use Neo4j with GKE, please consult the article Launching Neo4j on Google Kubernetes Marketplace.

 Technical artifacts and templates that support GKE can be found on GitHub.